kkolarov/sophy/README.md

 - http://a63e0ca6.ngrok.io
 - https://a63e0ca6.ngrok.io

-For clarity, lets the https://a63e0ca6.ngrok.io URL be aliased with `YOUR_NGROK_URL`.
+For clarity, lets allow the https://a63e0ca6.ngrok.io URL being aliased with `YOUR_NGROK_URL`.

 `Step 2` - Setup a Webhook